Donald Trump Jr. Accuses Michigan Governor Of Lying To Hurt His Father In The State

-On Sunday evening, Donald Trump Jr. took aim at Michigan Governor Gretchen Whitmer, who CNN reported accused his father, President Donald Trump, of failing to provide her state with crucial medical supplies amid the coronavirus pandemic.
+On Sunday evening, Donald Trump Jr. took aim at Michigan Governor Gretchen Whitmer.
+CNN reported that Whitmer accused President Donald Trump of failing to provide her state with crucial medical supplies amid the coronavirus pandemic.
+Trump Jr. responded to Whitmer’s comments via Twitter.

 Trump Jr. was responding to a tweet by Daily Caller’s Greg Price, who claimed that Whitmer lied about Trump allegedly “vindictively targeting” Michigan due to a “political grudge,” which Price claims fed a narrative pushed by journalists that Trump is withholding aid from select states due to partisan battles.

-Price was referring to Whitmer’s recent comments to Chuck Todd — as reported by Washington Examiner’s chief political correspondent, Byron York — which shot down the idea that she was implying Trump was “punishing Michigan” amid its push for medical items.
+Price was referring to Whitmer’s recent comments to Chuck Todd — as reported in a tweet by Washington Examiner’s chief political correspondent, Byron York — which shot down the idea that she was implying Trump was “punishing Michigan” amid its push for medical items.

 Nevertheless, Whitmer said the state is struggling to procure ventilators and N-95 masks and said many states are forced to bid against one another.